De Burghs Bridge

-De Burghs Bridge is a road bridge that carries the Lane Cove Road, part of the A3, across the Lane Cove River in Macquarie Park, Sydney, Australia.
+De Burghs Bridge is a road bridge that carries the Lane Cove Road, part of the A3, across the Lane Cove River in Macquarie Park, New South Wales, Australia.
 The bridge stretches from Macquarie Park in the south to West Pymble in the north.

 History

 The current De Burghs Bridge is the second bridge with this name to cross the Lane Cove River in this area.

 First bridge

 The first bridge with this name was designed in 1899 by Ernest de Burgh, after whom the bridge is named, and was opened on 23 February 1901.
 It was situated downstream from the current bridge, within metres at the southern end, and about 20 m away from the current bridge at the northern end.
-The single De Burgh timber truss bridge was 300 ft in length, the largest truss was 165 ft, the longest timber truss span ever built in Australia.
+The single De Burgh timber truss bridge was 300 ft in length, and the largest truss was 165 ft, the longest timber truss span ever built in Australia.

 The old bridge was destroyed by bushfire in January 1994.
 The northern abutment on the ground is still visible, as are parts of the supporting piers.
 The new bridge offers a vantage point to view the remnants of the original structure.